Senior Boarding (13-18)

 Tower House is one of two senior boys’ boarding houses at St Lawrence College.
 Located in the beautiful original old building, all of which has been refurbished and updated, the House provides spacious and characterful accommodation.

-Tower is a lovely place to live and work for both staff and pupils under the care of its Housemaster, Adam Gunn, Deputy Housemaster, Steve King, and Karen, Tower Matron.
+Tower is a lovely place to live and work for both staff and pupils under the care of its Housemaster, Rijk Van Romburgh, Deputy Housemaster, Henry Brewer-Miles, and Karen, Tower Matron.

 Also in the House are a team of Tutors who support groups of pupils in every aspect of life as a boarder – from the moment they arrive, in the day to day routines, through examinations, their personal life and even beyond.
 The Prefect Team also act as an important link between the boys and the staff, as do the efficient cleaning team, all helping to ensure that the boys feel they have support available at all times and are safe in a structured and caring environment.